-31 Understanding the alterations in sow body characteristics during crucial intervals is pivotal for optimizing 32 reproductive performance and enhancing the efficacy and profitability of swine production [1-3].
-Variations in sow 33 body characteristics can serve as health indicators, management markers, and indicators of feed intake status [4].
-34 Such changes are predominantly dependent on feed intake, a critical factor for livestock animals.
-There are several 35 methods to assess a sow's body condition, including backfat thickness (BFC), caliper score (CALC), body condition 36 score and body weight changes (BWC).
-These parameters offer valuable insights into the sow's nutritional status, 37 body condition, and energy accumulation, all of which can influence the sow's capacity to support fetal growth and 38 lactation after birth [5,6].
+Ethics approval and consent to participate This study was approved by IACUC of Rural backfat thickness changes (BFC), caliper score changes (CALC), body condition score and body weight changes (BWC).
+These parameters offer valuable insights into the sow's nutritional status, body condition, and energy accumulation, all of which can influence the sow's capacity to support fetal growth and lactation after birth [5,6].
 BWC is a significant indicator for management adjustments.
-The primary controller of 39 body weight is feed intake.
-Historically, efforts have been made to improve sow condition and piglet performance 40 by regulating feeding strategies [4,7,8].
-Numerous studies report that sows with high feed intake and substantial 41 weight mobility during gestation yield larger litter sizes and superior growth performance [9,10].
-Sows experience a 42 consistent increase in weight during gestation for various reasons, including recovery, growth, fetal development, 43 and uterine expansion.
-Hence, monitoring these body characteristics at farrowing time can help identify potential 44 health issues and nutritional deficiencies, which could affect feed intake [8,11,12].
+The primary controller of body weight is feed intake.
+Historically, efforts have been made to improve sow condition and piglet performance by regulating feeding strategies [4,7,8].
+Numerous studies report that sows with high feed intake and substantial weight mobility during gestation yield larger litter sizes and superior growth performance [9,10].
+Sows experience a consistent increase in weight during gestation for various reasons, including recovery, growth, fetal development, and uterine expansion.
+Hence, monitoring these body characteristics at farrowing time can help identify potential health issues and nutritional deficiencies, which could affect feed intake [8,11,12].